the-paulus/cpp11-tutorial/docs/05_Classes/Constructors.md

 # Constructors
 The job of a constructor is to initialize the newly created object with data rather than having to call or set data members.
-A constructor is a function that doesn't have a return type nor can it be declared as const.
-It doesn't need to have any parameters just like a normal one.
+A constructor is a function that doesn't have a return type nor can it be declared as `const`.
+It doesn't need to have any parameters just like a normal function.
 By default, when a class is defined without explicitly naming a constructor, the compiler will add a **default constructor** that takes no arguments.
 The compiler-generated constructor is called a **synthesized default constructor**.
 The following class definition has a synthesized default constructor assigned to it.